facebook/react/docs/tutorial/tutorial.md

 }
 ```

-You might also want to change `_handleClick` to return early and ignore the click if someone has already won the game or if a square is already filled:
+You can now change `_handleClick` to return early and ignore the click if someone has already won the game or if a square is already filled:

 ```javascript
 _handleClick(i) {